Bungalow with 2010 Addition: Presents Benefits of the Home MVP Program and Building Upgrades

 Photo 4: Fuel Oil Tank Removal

-- Per the Homeowner’s primary goal, fuel oil use and storage at the home has been eliminated.
+- Per the Homeowner’s primary goal for the Bungalow with 2010 Addition, fuel oil use and storage at the home has been eliminated.

 - The Homeowners report a dramatic improvement in comfort, especially on cold days.
 This is a result of both the GSHP installation and the insulation upgrades.